Ninetalesgh/dndcampaign/vault/dm/session_notes/session_00.md

 - Mufi keeps keychain "Handle with care!
 If lost, retur.."
 Burnt off leather.

 ## Nyari Investigates the Pollution
-- **Florist Delia Leabrace.** Halfling -> Rosy cheeks and curly ginger hair decorated with a dandelion.
+- [Delia Leabrace](dm/npcs.md#delia-leabrace) Halfling -> Rosy cheeks and curly ginger hair decorated with a dandelion.
 Hazel eyes, barefoot.
 - [Alenna Harvestsong](dm/npcs.md#alenna-harvestsong) -> Dark hair, warm brown skin tone. orange white robes dusted from gardening.
 - Nyari up on the high road with Alenna and Delia, she wants to show you what Delia has been dealing with.
 - The warmth of the road beneath your feet, heated by the sun.